PHeonix25/bts-2017-february/docker/elk/README.md

 * [LogStash grok tester](http://grokconstructor.appspot.com/do/match)

 ### Special mentions:
-* [MattHodge](https://twitter.com/matthodge) for being my "rubber duck" on a Sunday night when I couldn't get this all working properly and was missing a single dockerfile command!
+* [MattHodge](https://twitter.com/matthodge) for being my "rubber duck" on a Sunday night when I couldn't get this all working properly and was [missing a single Dockerfile command](Dockerfile#L8)!
 * The BtS crew that helped me prep the presentation and were patient while I worked out all the kinks.
 * My wife, for understanding why I was screaming at configuration files late into the night.